What is Night Eating Syndrome?

-Are you looking for help to overcome night eating syndrome?
+Are you looking for help to work through night eating syndrome?
 This disorder is distinct from other binge eating or compulsive eating disorders and is often associated with mental and physical concerns including depression, anxiety and substance dependency, as well as obesity and insomnia.

 A number of factors can contribute to night eating syndrome and there are various methods of treatment.
 People who struggle with this eating disorder are often plagued by other emotional problems they may not even be aware of.
 It’s important to address your issues with night eating sooner than later, to ensure it doesn’t take a toll on your physical and mental health.

 Night eating syndrome can manifest in different ways, but it usually results in a significant amount of a person’s food intake taking place overnight, after the evening meal.
 Individuals may eat once during this period, or wake to eat repeatedly through the night.
 Some do this because they’re trying to overcome binge eating during the daytime, their resolve eroding after a long day of resisting temptations and restricting food intake.
 Other people may develop the habit during difficult or unsettled periods and struggle to get back into normal rhythms afterwards.

 People with night eating problems often feel lonely, isolated, depressed, ashamed or angry with themselves.
 These emotions can create problems in other areas of life, impacting energy levels, relationships, and productivity at work.